Mohit2497/Suicide-Rate-Analysis-1985---2016-/README.md

 ### Python Data Wrangling

-The data wrangling process is documented in the `Suicide_Analysis.py` Python script.
+The data wrangling process is documented in the `Suicide_Analysis.ipynb` Python script.
 This file includes code for cleaning and preprocessing the raw dataset, extracting relevant features, and creating different CSV files for focused analysis.
 It plays a crucial role in ensuring the integrity and accuracy of the data used in subsequent visualizations.

 ### Flourish Charts